Toyota says quarterly output up 30%, but parts shortages continue

 Toyota produced 887,733 vehicles globally in September, a record for a single month and a jump of 73% from the same month a year earlier.
 A spokesperson cautioned Toyota did not see the gains in September output as sustainable and told reporters, "We would avoid calling this a recovery."

-For the July-September quarter, global sales were up 4%, according to a Reuters calculation based on the company's disclosures.
+In the July to September quarter, global sales were up 4%, according to a Reuters calculation based on the company's disclosures.

 For the first half of the business year starting in April, Toyota produced 4,481,600 vehicles worldwide.
-That was up 10% on the year, but still 5% short of Toyota's initial plans.
+That was up 10% on the year, but still 5% short of the automaker's initial plans.

 The announcement came a week after Toyota said it was unlikely to meet its 9.7 million vehicle production goal for this financial year due to a scarcity of chips.
 It did not provide a new forecast.

+"Although Toyota recently said there was a strong possibility of a downward revision to the 9.7 million goal, the level of production itself has been rising when compared to the previous year," said Seiji Sugiura, a senior analyst at Tokai Tokyo Research Institute.

-Reuters reported on Thursday Toyota had told several suppliers it was setting a global target for the year ending March 2023 to 9.5 million vehicles and signalled that forecast could be lowered, depending on the supply of steel.
+Reuters reported on Thursday Toyota had told several suppliers it was setting a global target for the current business year to 9.5 million vehicles and signalled that forecast could be lowered, depending on the supply of steel.

-For Toyota to hit that revised target, production from October to March would have to be about 12% higher than the previous six months, based on reported results.
+For Toyota to hit that revised target, production in the second half would have to be about 12% higher than the previous six months, based on reported results.

 The spokesperson declined to comment on a new production target.